 One piece of equipment funded by past events is a Myosure device, which is helping consultants at the hospital to investigate possible early signs of cancer in the womb for hundreds of patients.

-The proceeds raised from 2017’s event will help Bournemouth Hospital’s gynaecological consultants purchase an ultrasound scanner to enable consultants to examine patents with postmenopausal uterine bleeding more clearly than ever before.
-It will also remove the need for patients who are cancer-free to have unnecessary and invasive further intervention.
-Other projects will include funding noise-cancelling headphones to help patients relax through music in the treatment environment and a new fresh water dispenser.
+The proceeds raised from 2017’s event helped Bournemouth Hospital’s gynaecological consultants purchase an ultrasound scanner to enable consultants to examine patents with postmenopausal uterine bleeding more clearly than ever before.
+The scanner also removes the need for patients who are cancer-free to have unnecessary and invasive further intervention.
+Other projects include funding noise-cancelling headphones to help patients relax through music in the treatment environment and a new fresh water dispenser.